SiliconLabs/wifi_applications/README.md

 1. Silicon Labs SiWx91x development kit
 2. Simplicity Studio 5
-3. Compatible GSDK version that specified in each project's readme file.
-You can install it via Simplicity Studio or download it from our GitHub [gecko_sdk](https://github.com/SiliconLabs/gecko_sdk)
+3. Compatible SDK version that specified in each project's readme file.
+You can install it via Simplicity Studio or download it from our GitHub [simplicity sdk](https://github.com/SiliconLabs/simplicity_sdk)
 4. Compatible WiSeConnect SDK version that specified in each project's readme file.
 You can install it via Simplicity Studio or download it from our GitHub [wiseconnect_sdk](https://github.com/SiliconLabs/wiseconnect)
 5. Compatible Third-Party Hardware Drivers extension that also specified in each project's readme file, available [here](https://github.com/SiliconLabs/third_party_hw_drivers_extension)